mukut03/ESG-BERT/README.md

 **In collaboration with [Charan Pothireddi](https://www.linkedin.com/in/sree-charan-pothireddi-6a0a3587/) and [Parabole.ai](https://www.linkedin.com/in/sree-charan-pothireddi-6a0a3587/)**

-The further pre-trained ESG-BERT model can be found [here](https://drive.google.com/drive/folders/1yfNpMvByz3fJMsOqir3SerS6PwsRS2rt?usp=sharing) at this GitHub repository.
+The further pre-trained ESG-BERT model can be found [here](https://huggingface.co/nbroad/ESG-BERT).
 It is a PyTorch model but it can be converted into a Tensorflow model.
 They can be fine-tuned using either framework.
 I found the PyTorch framework to be a lot cleaner, and easier to replicate with other models.
 However, serving the final fine-tuned model is a lot easier on TensorFlow, than on PyTorch.

 You can download the ESG-BERT model (named pytorch_model.bin) along with config.json and vovab.txt fles here.
 BERT base model was further pre-trained on Sustainable Investing text corpus, resulting in a domain specific model.
 You need the all of those 3 files for fine-tuning.